Roman Catholic relief bills: After the Glorious Revolution

-Enforcement in the eighteenth century
+Enforcement in the 18th century

-These penal laws remained on the statute book unmitigated till late in the eighteenth century, and although there was less and less disposition to put them in force, there was ever the danger, which upon occasion grew more acute.
+These penal laws remained on the statute book unmitigated till late in the 18th century, and although there was less and less disposition to put them in force, there was ever the danger, which upon occasion grew more acute.
 In 1767 a priest named Malony was tried at Croydon for his priesthood, and condemned to perpetual imprisonment, which, at the end of two or three years, was commuted "by the mercy of the Government" to banishment.
 In 1768 the Reverend James Webb was tried in the Court of King's Bench for saying Mass but was acquitted, the Chief Justice, Lord Mansfield, ruling that there was no evidence sufficient to convict.

 In 1769 and on other occasions, seemingly as late as 1771, Dr. James Talbot, coadjutor to Bishop Challoner, was tried for his life at the Old Bailey, on the charge of his priesthood and of saying Mass, but was acquitted on similar grounds.
 Such instances were not solitary.
 In 1870, Charles Butler found that one firm of lawyers had defended more than twenty priests under prosecutions of this nature.
 In 1778 a Catholic committee was formed to promote the cause of relief for their co-religionists, and though several times elected afresh, continued to exist until 1791, with a short interval after the Gordon Riots.
 It was always uniformly aristocratic in composition, and until 1787 included no representation of the hierarchy and then but three co-opted members.

-1778 Act
+Papists Act 1778

-In the same year, 1778, was passed the first Act for Catholic Relief (18 George III c.
+In the same year, 1778, was passed the first 'Act for Catholic Relief', the Papists Act 1778 (18 Geo.
+3. c.
 60).
 By this, an oath was imposed, which besides a declaration of loyalty to the reigning sovereign, contained an abjuration of the Pretender, and of certain doctrines attributed to Catholics, as that excommunicated princes may lawfully be murdered, that no faith should be kept with heretics, and that the pope has temporal as well as spiritual jurisdiction in this realm.
-Those taking this oath were exempted from some of the provisions of the Act of William III passed in 1700.
+Those taking this oath were exempted from some of the provisions of the Act of Settlement 1701.
 The section as to taking and prosecuting priests were repealed, as also the penalty of perpetual imprisonment for keeping a school.
 Catholics were also enabled to inherit and purchase land, nor was a Protestant heir any longer empowered to enter and enjoy the estate of his Catholic kinsman.

-The passing of this act was the occasion of the Gordon Riots (1780) in which the violence of the mob was especially directed against Lord Mansfield who had balked various prosecutions under the statutes now repealed.
+The passing of this act was the occasion of the Gordon Riots in 1780, in which the violence of the mob was especially directed against Lord Mansfield who had balked various prosecutions under the statutes now repealed.